18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 In addition there are two local specialized data transfer nodes and several service nodes.

-In aggregate, there are more than 2500 compute cores (5000 logical cores) with 27 terabytes (TB) of total RAM, 150TB of total local storage, and 2.4 petabyte (PB) of shared storage.
+In aggregate, there are more than 5000 compute cores (10000 logical cores) with 65 terabytes (TB) of total RAM, 250TB of total local storage, and 4.7 petabyte (PB) of shared storage.

-Shared storage consists of 1.8PB high-performance BeeGFS space and 600TB of backed-up ZFS space.
+Shared storage consists of 2.3PB high-performance Lustre space, 1.8PB high-performance BeeGFS space and 600TB of backed-up ZFS space.

 # System Configuration
 Since most HPC compute nodes are dedicated to running HPC cluster jobs, direct access to the nodes is discouraged.
 The established HPC best practice is to provide login nodes.
 Users access a login node to submit jobs to the cluster’s resource manager (SLURM), and access other cluster console functions.
-All nodes run on Linux CentOS 7.6.
+All nodes run on Linux CentOS 7.8.

 ## Software Environment